-Somerset County Inventory Breakdown Location For Last Month:
+Somerset County Real Estate Market Inventory Breakdown By Municipality For Last Month:

 - Rocky Hill

-These hotspot areas equaled 64% of the sales last month.
-The average new listing coming on the market last month neared $654,103 The average price of a unit going “under contract” neared $493,305 (25% less).
+Hotspot areas equaled 71% of the sales last month.
+The average new listing coming on the market last month neared $620,185.
+The average price of a unit going “under contract” neared $513,636 (17% less).

-Note: To get an accurate price point for your property based on its location and price point, contact me.
-Coldwell Banker’s big data technology capabilities will put you at a unique advantage.
-I can show you the latest age and earnings breakdown for your particular area, show you where people are moving into that area from and how I can market to those specific areas and demographics directly.
+Note: To get a competitive price point on your property based on location and uniqueness, contact me at (908) 238-0118.
+Coldwell Banker’s big data technology capabilities will give you an advantage.
+I can show you the latest age and earnings breakdown for your particular area where people are moving into that area, and how I can market to those specific areas and demographics directly.
 The result is in you receiving the maximum selling price with a shorter time on the market.
-Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert, helping you navigate the process.
+Houses priced and marketed accurately sell faster, especially with a real estate industry veteran and local expert helping you navigate the process.

 Why it is happening

 - After record-setting increases in January and February, we saw a more than 50% decline in sales in April and 35% in May over the same months last year.